Azeko2xo/woodem/doc/sphinx/user.rst

 .. code-block:: python

-	from yade import utils
+	from woo import utils
 	utils.readParamsFromTable(
 		gravity=-9.81,
 		density=2400,
 		initialVelocity=20,
 		noTableOk=True     # use default values if not run in batch )
-	from yade.params.table import *
+	from woo.params.table import *
 	print gravity, density, initialVelocity

 after the call to :yref:`yade.utils.readParamsFromTable`, corresponding python variables are created in the ``yade.params.table`` module and can be readily used in the script, e.g.